- Contact & Location

 You can also see a range of Case Studies here.

-Energy healing in its many forms has become a very popular way for people to enjoy deep relaxation and enhanced wellbeing.
+Energy work in its many forms has become a very popular way for people to enjoy deep relaxation and enhanced wellbeing.
 If you are an animal carer and have experienced this sense of peace for yourself, you might have wondered if your furry / feathered / scaly friend would benefit from some healing too.
 The answer is a definite Yes!

-It can be used to support many issues including:
+They can be used to support many issues including:

 After the session

 After having healing it is advisable, where possible, for the animal to take it easy for the rest of the day, so no long walks for dogs or rides for horses.

 It is also advisable for them to eat lightly – no overly large or hard to digest meals.
 And remember to give them access to plenty of fresh water.

 It can take up to 48 hours for the effects of energy work to fully work through their system.